 How to Setup and Secure UniFi VLAN

-When you have an UniFi Security Gateway or UniFi Dream Machine (UDM, UDM Pro) you can create different VLANs on your network.
+When you have a UniFi Security Gateway or UniFi Dream Machine (UDM, UDM Pro) you can create different VLANs on your network.
 Virtual LANs (VLANs), allow you to divide your physical network into virtual networks, offering isolation, security, and scalability.

 Now you might think, do I really need VLANs?
 But when guests are connecting to your home network, you probably don’t want them to have access to all your network devices.
 And if you have a smart home, then creating a separate VLAN might be a good idea.
 Because the security of IoT devices is not always as it should be.